 - It’s a better alternative for transferring money

 - It makes the user experience simpler

 - It increases security

 Sometimes, you don’t need to go all out and build a web application.
-If you just want to showcase your business, website development is sufficient.
-However, if you plan on developing a tool that will help you automate something, you’ll need a web application.
+If you want to showcase your business, website development is sufficient.
+However, if you plan on developing a tool to help you automate something, you’ll need a web application.